angular/material/src/components/tabs/README.md

 Tabs, created with the `<material-tabs>` directive provide *tabbed* navigation with different styles.
 The Tabs component consists of clickable tabs that are aligned horizontally side-by-side.

+Features include support for:

+* static or dynamic tabs,
+* responsive designs,
+* accessibility support (ARIA),
+* tab pagination,
+* external or internal tab content,
+* focus indicators and arrow-key navigations,
+* programmatic lookup and access to tab controllers, and
-Features include for supports static or dynamic tab creation, a programmatic Tab API, responsive designs, and dynamic transitions through different tab contents.
+* dynamic transitions through different tab contents.